AO-StreetArt/Kelona/docs/pages/Asset_API.rst

 .. http:post:: /v1/asset/{asset_key}

    Update an existing Asset.
 This returns a new key for the asset, and adds an entry to the associated Asset History.
+This will also update all relationships which were associated to the old Asset, and associate them to the new Asset.

    :query string content-type: Optional.
 The content type of the asset (ie. application/json).
    :query string file-type: Optional.
 The file type of the asset (ie. json).
    :query string asset-type: Optional.
-Valid options are 'standard' (for normal assets), and 'thumbnail' for thumbnail assets.
-   :query string scene: Optional.
-Used to associate a thumbnail to a scene.
-   :query string object: Optional.
-Used to associate a thumbnail to an object.
-   :query string parent: Optional.
-Used to associate a thumbnail to an asset.
+Populated into the query-able Asset Metadata.
    :reqheader Content-Type: multipart/*
    :statuscode 200: Success